 - HB 744 Spirituality and Social Work Practice

 - MP 759 Communities and Organizations

 - MP 773 Human Services Management

 Please see the individual school websites for advanced standing and transfer credit policies.

 To be admitted to one of the dual degree programs, a student must meet the entrance requirements of each school.
 MDiv/MSW and MTS/MSW require a 3.0 GPA.
-The DMin/MSW requires a Master of Divinity with a minimum 3.3 GPA.

 Students are encouraged to apply initially to the School of Theology, but an application expressing the clear intent to engage in the dual degree program may be submitted to both schools at the same time.
 If the student is already enrolled in one of the schools, he or she must still apply to the other school for admission.

 The programs are not open to students who have already completed one of the joint degrees (either the MSW or an MTS or MDiv) at another graduate school.